-3.7 Before the start of each financial year Heads of Service and Budget Managers will acknowledge that they understand the estimates under their control and confirm the robustness of those estimates and accept responsibility for managing them.
+- 3.7 Before the start of each financial year Heads of Service and Budget Managers will acknowledge that they understand the estimates under their control and confirm the robustness of those estimates and accept responsibility for managing them. - 3.8 The Head of Finance will submit revenue and capital budget review and outturn reports, along with financial projections, to the Executive in accordance with timescales and procedures agreed by Executive (as per Budget Report).
+Monthly Budget Review reports will also be produced by the Head of Finance for consideration by the Senior Management Team. - 3.9 Heads of Service and Budget Managers will provide the Head of Finance with whatever details he deems necessary in a timely manner so as to enable the reports detailed in paragraph 3.8 to be produced.
+They will also consider the Item 3 / Page 8 implications and other issues upon the medium term financial position of the Council and report accordingly.

-- 3.8 The Head of Finance will submit revenue and capital budget monitoring and outturn reports, along with financial projections, to the Executive in accordance with timescales and procedures agreed by Executive (as per Budget Report).
-Monthly monitoring reports will also be produced by the Head of Finance for consideration by the Senior Management Team. - 3.9 Heads of Service and Budget Managers will provide the Head of Finance with whatever details he deems necessary in a timely manner to enable the reports detailed in paragraph 3.8 to be produced. - 3.9 After the close of the financial year, a statement with corresponding explanations will be submitted to the Executive by the Head of Finance where he considers there are significant variations between actual net expenditure and approved estimates for each main service.
-The report will include details of the total variations. - 3.10 The estimated cost of any work(s), goods or services for which provision was made in the estimates, which had not been commenced by the 31 March in each year, may be considered to be carried forward as slippage, subject to a report by the Head of Finance to the Executive for its consideration.
-In case of urgency, the Head of Finance, after consultation with the Leader of the Council, who will, as necessary, consult with the appropriate portfolio holder, may authorise 'slippage' with the details of such slippage being reported retrospectively to the next meeting of the Executive.
+- 3.9 After the close of the financial year, a statement with corresponding explanations will be submitted to the Executive by the Head of Finance where he considers there are significant variations between actual net expenditure and approved estimates for each main service.
+The report will include details of the total variations. - 3.10 The estimated cost of any work(s), goods or services for which provision was made in the estimates, which had not been commenced by the 31 March in each year, may be considered to be carried forward as slippage, subject to a report by the Head of Finance to the Executive for their consideration.
+In case of urgency, the Head of Finance after consultation with the Leader of the Council, who will, as necessary, consult with the appropriate portfolio holder, may authorise 'slippage' with the details of such slippage being reported to the next meeting of the Executive in retrospect.
+Officers must endeavour to identify and notify Finance of known "slippage" as soon as possible in advance so such requests can be reflected during the financial year.
+This ensures the Council's Budgets are realistic and reflect latest expenditure plans for that year.